harnerdesigns/jackharner-gatsby/content/portfolio/white-label/index.md

 ## White Label BigCommerce Development

-I've worked with Weizen Young as a contractor for over a year now.
-In that time I went from being just a backup set of hands doing small bug fixes to one of the main developers working directly with their clients.
+I've worked with several agencies as a contractor for my entire freelance career.
+In that time I been everything from just a backup set of hands doing small bug fixes to one of the main developers working directly with clients.

-Some examples of work I've done for their clients include:
+Some examples of work I've done for clients include:

 * Automating theme deployment and fetching code changes made through the File Editor
 * Working with price lists & customer groups to provide premium pricing on certain products